Skip to main content

 A part of the Welsh Government’s response to the report was to establish the Disability Rights Taskforce.

-To address the issues highlighted in the report, the Taskforce will work collaboratively with:
+To address the issues highlighted in the report, the Taskforce works collaboratively with:

 • people with lived experience and expertise